Andrettin/Wyrmsun/readme.txt

 - Fixed issue which caused some of the Western Migration triggers to not work properly.

 * Terrain
-- The dirt and dry mud transition graphics have been updated.
+- The dirt, dry mud, ice and mud transition graphics have been updated.
-- Added new dirt decoration tiles.
+- Added new dirt and ice decoration tiles.

 * Units
 - Added Brown Bear, Black Bear and Polar Bear unit types.
 Brown bears are now generated in the Earth/Europe scenario map.